-Information Code and Title Current Version Code and Title Previous Version Comments VU23555 Use language analysis skills to review own texts VU22650 Use language analysis skills to review own texts Equivalent
+Unit Mapping Code and Title Code and Title Comments Information Current Version Previous Version VU23555 Use language analysis skills to review own texts VU22650 Use language analysis skills to review own texts Equivalent

-Assessment Requirements Title Assessment Requirements for VU23555 Use language analysis skills to review own texts Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use language conventions and linguistic knowledge to: use available language references to analyse no less than five different language items in each of two of own written texts apply grammatical knowledge to edit, refine and modify own language use in each of the above texts maintain own records of relevant grammatical information for future study purposes.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
-This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: $\circ$ metalanguage to describe lexical, semantic, grammatical features and their uses for example: $\circ$ verb tenses and their names, such as simple, perfect continuous, such as have been melting , active and passive, conditional, such as if and unless $\circ$ phrasal verbs, adverbs, adverbial phrases and adjectives o modals conjunctions and connectives, reported speech using different verb forms discourse / sequence markers features of genres and register used in further study discourse English language references, such as dictionaries, thesaurus, textbooks, digital references purposes for conducting language analysis of own work.
-Assessment Conditions Assessment must ensure access to a range of EAL resources including language references such as a bilingual dictionary, and/or an English-English dictionary or grammar text.
-Assessment practices must consider the learner's need to initiate support from a range of established resources including: contextual support, for example in relation to unfamiliar jargon and cultural influences and expectations related to analysis of own written texts assistance in reviewing own texts.
+Assessment Requirements for VU23555 Use language analysis skills to review own texts

+The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
+Assessment must confirm the ability to use language conventions and linguistic knowledge to:

+- use available language references to analyse no less than five different language items in each of two of own written texts - apply grammatical knowledge to edit, refine and modify own language use in each of the above texts - maintain own records of relevant grammatical information for future study purposes.

+The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including:

+- o metalanguage to describe lexical, semantic, grammatical features and their uses for example: - o verb tenses and their names, such as simple, perfect continuous, such as have been melting, active and passive, conditional, such as if and unless - phrasal verbs, adverbs, adverbial phrases and adjectives - modals \circ - conjunctions and connectives, - reported speech using different verb forms - discourse / sequence markers - features of genres and register used in further study discourse - English language references, such as dictionaries, thesaurus, textbooks, digital references - purposes for conducting language analysis of own work.

+Assessment must ensure access to a range of EAL resources including language references such as a bilingual dictionary, and/or an English-English dictionary or grammar text.

+Assessment practices must consider the learner's need to initiate support from a range of established resources including:

+- contextual support, for example in relation to unfamiliar jargon and cultural influences and expectations related to analysis of own written texts - assistance in reviewing own texts.

 Assessment takes into consideration time to review and analyse own texts.

+VU23555 Use language analysis skills to review own texts

-Assessor requirements Assessors of this unit must be qualified TESOL teachers.
+Assessors of this unit must be qualified TESOL teachers.
 Refer to Section B6.2 for further information on meeting the assessor requirements.